/images/resources/tutorials/securing-ai-agents/chatgpt-step-up-authentication.png

 • Follow the BankID Login instructions to install the app and create a test account.

-The example demonstrates a generic design pattern in terms of a concrete use case, where ChatGPT is the AI agent and BankID is the step-up authenticator.
-You could follow the same pattern with other AI agents and step-up authentication methods.
+The code example demonstrates a generic design pattern in terms of a concrete use case, where ChatGPT is the AI agent and BankID is used for step-up.
+More generally, you could use any widget technology that aligns with the Model Context Protocol Apps Protocol.
+You could use the Curity Identity Server to implement step-up authentication in various alternative ways:

 Summary